Black Mountains, Brecon Beacons National Park

 - Parking: The Skirrid car park is situated just off the B4521 (Old Ross Road) just 1.5 miles (2.4 km) east of Abergavenny on the left-hand side – Full address: Llanddewi Skirrid, Abergavenny, NP7 8AP

-This may be just a short hike but it certainly offers some superb variety too.
+This may be just a short hike, but it also offers superb variety.
 The initial section of the walk takes you up through the idyllic Caer Wood and Pant Skirrid Wood.

 ______________________________